3eif/ear-tensifier/README.md

 Self hosting Ear Tensifier is not supported and no help will be provided.
 I am not responsible or liable for any self hosted clones of Ear Tensifier.

 ## Contributors
-- [2D] (https://github.com/MeLike2D): Provided modified lavalink version with filters.
+- [2D](https://github.com/MeLike2D): Provided modified lavalink version with filters.
-- [MrAugu] (https://github.com/MrAugu): Cleaned up spaghetti code.
+- [MrAugu](https://github.com/MrAugu): Cleaned up spaghetti code.
 - [Sxmurai](https://github.com/Sxmurai/): Cleaned up spaghetti code.

 ## Bot Lists